 Today, the garden that was so loved by two very different creative talents, is managed by a non-for-profit organization which makes it available to the public for their own source of inspiration.

-I am sharing my photos of this beautiful garden to help inspire your green (or teal or royal blue) thumb.
+I am sharing my 25 favorite photos of this beautiful garden to help inspire your green (or teal or royal blue) thumb.

 Tips for Visiting Jardin Majorelle in Marrakesh

 - If you are staying in or near the historic Medina area, then walking to the Majorelle Garden is not an easy option.
 I took a taxi from my hotel which cost me about 70dh.
 As with all taxi rides in Marrakesh, settle on the price to the location before getting into the cab.
 Taxi fares in Marrakesh seem to be quite variable depending on the time of day, direction of the trip and the whim of the driver.
 (Time in the car and distance seemed to have no bearing).

 - The garden is one of the most popular tourist sites in Marrakesh and as a result gets quite busy.
 Get there early – ideally when the garden opens at 8AM (except in the month of Ramadan when it opens at 9AM).
 I was at the ticket office at 8 when it opened and was just barely ahead of a big group coming from a large tour bus.
 When I left at lunchtime, there was a long line qued up to buy tickets.